zloirock/core-js/README.md

 * `core-js` is extremely modular and uses a lot of very tiny modules, because of that for usage in browsers bundle up `core-js` instead of usage loader for each file, otherwise, you will have hundreds of requests.

 #### CommonJS and prototype methods without global namespace pollution
 In the `pure` version, we can't pollute prototypes of native constructors.
-Because of that, prototype methods transformed to static methods like in examples above. `babel` `runtime` transformer also can't transform them.
+Because of that, prototype methods transformed to static methods like in examples above.
 But with transpilers we can use one more trick - [bind operator and virtual methods](https://github.com/zenparsing/es-function-bind).
 Special for that, available `/virtual/` entry points.
 Example:
 ```js
 import fill from 'core-js-pure/features/array/virtual/fill';
 import findIndex from 'core-js-pure/features/array/virtual/find-index';